frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 - **Mapping Name**: Give a unique name to the mapping
 - **Local Document Type**: The Document Type in your current site
-- **Remote Document Type**: The Document Type on the Event Producer site which you want to sync.
+- **Remote Document Type**: The Document Type on the Event Producer site which you want to sync

 In the Field Mapping child table:

 - **Local Fieldname**: The fieldname in the Local Document type of your current site.
 - **Remote Fieldname**: The fieldname in the Remote Document type of the Event Producer site which you want to map to the Local Fieldname.
-During the sync the value of the remote fieldname gets copied to the local fieldname.
+During the sync, the value of the remote fieldname gets copied to the local fieldname.

 ![Document Type Mapping](/docs/assets/img/setup/integrations/event-field-mapping.png)